worldbank/blackmarblepy/README.md

 :style: plain
 ```

+## Related Projects

+Looking for an R implementation?
+Check out the [blackmarbler](https://github.com/worldbank/blackmarbler) package, which provides similar functionality for working with NASA Black Marble data in R.

 ## License

 This projects is licensed under the [**Mozilla Public License**](https://opensource.org/license/mpl-2-0/) - see the **LICENSE** file for details.